orsonteodoro/oiledmachine-overlay/README.md

 basis.  `retpoline` is associated with confidentiality.  `arm-cfi`, `cet`, `llvm-cfi` are associated with execution-integrity or anti execution hijack.
-If you do not select, it will automatically decide based on the vulnerability history of the package and how it processes trusted or untrusted data.
+If you do not select, it will automatically decide based on the vulnerability history of the package and how it processes sensitive or untrusted data.
 So if a package has memory corruption, it is likely to choose either `cet`, `arm-cfi`, `llvm-cfi`.
 If the package only handles sensitive data or has support it will automatically choose `retpoline`.
 These options are mutually exclusive so you